AdamRobinsonSE/accelerated-results-cookbook/README.md

 If you don't want to make an account you can use

-login : test@test.com
+login : tester@tester.com

 pw: password

-This account has one recipe loaded in under breakfasts (Denver Breakfast Omlete) There is another account with a test recipe under desserts (Chocolate Chip Cookies) Please feel free to jump in and if you break something reach out and I will fix it!
+This account has zero recipes uploaded under it, try it out!

+There are two recipes uploaded under different accounts.
+One under breakfasts (Denver Breakfast Omelette), and one under Desserts (Chocolate Chip Cookies).

 ## Link to project